 - Preserve normal sexual function

-- Create more natural-looking genitals
+- Create genitals that appear more typical

 The timing of surgery will depend on your child's specific situation.
 Some doctors prefer to postpone surgery done solely for cosmetic reasons until the person with ambiguous genitalia is mature enough to participate in the decision about gender assignment.